dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/4-integer-solutions.md

 ## Using the Integer Solutions

-In the previous example, we found there are three natural numbers that satisfy $x<4$.
+In the previous example, we found three natural numbers that satisfy $x<4$.
 Now, let's flip this around: which inequalities have exactly three natural number solutions?

 {{% mn 71 %}}
 {{% img loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-int-ex1.png" %}} The possible range of $k$.